 "Exploring Social Justice for Vulnerable Populations:

-The Face of the Person with a Disability"
+The Face of the Person with an Addiction"

-This call for proposals invites papers and posters that:
+This call for abstracts invites papers and posters that:

-- Explore the social justice tradition and its application to the health and wellbeing of the person with a disability.
+- Explore the social justice tradition and its application to the health and wellbeing of the person with an addiction.

-- Discuss clinical and/or programmatic initiatives to foster health care equity for the person with a disability.
+- Discuss clinical and/or programmatic initiatives to foster health care equity for the person with an addiction.

-- Discuss philosophical and/or theoretical issues related to the health and human consequences of living with a disability.
+- Discuss philosophical and/or theoretical issues related to the health and human consequences of living with an addiction.